xylous/settle/doc/links-and-backlinks.md

-`settle` can only understand wiki-style links, such as `[[Neurons]]`, or `[[Language learning]]`, which would redirect to a note called `Neurons` or `Lanuage leraning`, respectively.
+`settle` can only understand wiki-style links, such as `[[Neurons]]`, or `[[Language learning]]`, which would redirect to a note called `Neurons` or `Language leraning`, respectively.
 Case-in-point, a wiki-style link is any text between two matching `[[` and `]]`.

 Such links may be embedded anywhere inside a note.